Student Health Insurance Information

 Lewis & Clark, in partnership with USI Northwest, has selected Aetna Student Health to be administrators of the Student Health Insurance Plan, which is underwritten by the Aetna Life Insurance Company.
 Please visit the Aetna Student Health website through the link below for complete information on benefits and enrollment for students and dependents.
 For students seeking coverage for summer 2013, the College requires $100,00 of coverage.
 For students seeking coverage for 2013-2014 academic year, the College requires $500,00 of coverage due to the new requirements of health care reform.
 Students that apply for the Aetna plan are encouraged to register for Aetna Navigator which will helps track claims.
 You can also print out a temporary identification card and more on the Aetna site.
 Aetna Student Health also provides a Customer Service number just for Lewis & Clark students.
 If you have questions call their toll-free number, 1-877-375-7911.

 UNDERGRADUATE AND LAW STUDENTS: Lewis & Clark College requires that all degree seeking and visiting, Undergraduate and Law students have medical insurance coverage comparable to that offered through the school’s comprehensive Student Health Insurance Plan.
 Students enrolled in the Academic English Studies program also are held to this insurance requirement.
 Students are afforded one opportunity in each academic year to waive the school’s coverage.
-The premium for the school’s insurance is charged in two installments, one for the Fall term and one for the Spring term.
-If students do not submit an annual health insurance waiver, they will be automatically enrolled in coverage through the Student Health Insurance Plan, for the academic year.
+The premium for the school’s insurance is charged in two installments, one for the Fall term and one for the Spring/Summer terms.
+If students do not submit an annual health insurance waiver ONLINE with AETNA, they will be automatically enrolled in coverage through the Student Health Insurance Plan, for the academic year.
 For eligible students, information regarding the submission of the online insurance waiver, and the associated deadline, will accompany the first billing statement of the semester.
-The Fall 2013 waiver will be available on July 3rd, with a Sept 17, 2013 deadline.
-Any questions about who is eligible to submit an insurance waiver may be directed to Student and Departmental Account Services at 503-768-7829 or firstname.lastname@example.org.
+Any questions about who is eligible to submit an insurance waiver may be directed to Student and Departmental Account Services at 503-768-7829 or email@example.com.

 If you waive the school’s coverage, and subsequently lose your private insurance coverage, you are required to enroll in the College’s Student Health Insurance Plan.
 Please contact Student and Departmental Account Services to rescind your waiver and enroll in the Student Health Insurance Plan.